Best Secured Business Loans in December 2025

 Interest rateInterest rates tend to be lower because of reduced lender riskInterest rates tend to be higher for business loans without collateral

-Credit scoreLenders may be more lenient on credit scores with the additional security of collateralLenders tend to have high credit score minimums without collateral
+Credit scoreLenders may be more lenient on credit score requirementsLenders may impose higher credit score requirements

 Pros and cons of secured business loans

-Easier qualifications: Collateral typically allows the lender to be more lenient about eligibility requirements.
+Collateral typically allows lenders to offer lenient eligibility requirements.

-More favorable terms: Lenders typically provide longer terms and possibly lower interest rates due to reduced risk.
+Lenders can provide longer terms and possibly lower interest rates due to reduced risk.

 How to get a secured business loan

-Here are six steps to get a secured business loan.
+Ready to apply for a secured business loan?
+Here are six steps to help you get a small business loan.

 1. Calculate how much you need

-Review your business budget to estimate what you need to cover essential purchases for your company.
-Also take into account whether you need the funds all at once or spread out over time.
+Review your business budget to estimate your funding needs.
+Also consider whether you want to receive funds all at once or spread out over time.
 Although secured loans typically offer lower interest rates, you could end up paying more if you opt for a longer repayment term.

 2. Evaluate your business qualifications